devhawala/dodo/readme.md

 _optional_, _default_: 1025

 - `machineId`
-the processor or machine id for the Dodo machine (or MAC address in todays wording)
+the processor or machine id for the Dodo server machine (or MAC address in todays wording)
 (it should be ensured that **all** machines on the network have an unique processor id, or Pilot-based machines will stop by entering 0915 state)
 _optional_, _default_: `10-00-FF-12-34-01`

-- `useChecksums`
-specifies if checksums are to be verified resp. generated at IDP level
-_optional_, _default_: `true`

 - `netHubHost`
 the name of the NetHub host to connect to